raedrizk/ansible-security-workshop/README.md

 ## Step 1 - Setup the Security Workshop Project

-The lab environemnt described above will need to be configured before going through the exercises in this workshop, and to do so a playbook has been written to do the following:
+The lab environment described above will need to be configured before going through the exercises in this workshop, and to do so a playbook has been written to do the following:
 * Stop `firewalld` and install, start and enable `auditd` on all the RHEL hosts.
 * Install and configure `MariaDB` on `node3` (by default) to act as the backend for our sample webapp.
     * A sample database `webapp_db` will be created, and populated with a simple table containing information on the name and version of our application.
     * a user `webapp` that can connect to the database from any host and does not require an encrypted connection.
     * Database will not initially be configured to use SSL
-    * Databse will be configured to use a non default port , 3389
+    * Database will be configured to use a non default port , 3389
-    * Database will be configured to listen for connections from All hosts
+    * Database will be configured to listen for connections from all hosts
 * Install and configure `Apache` and `PHP` on `node1` and `node2` (by default) to act as our webservers.
     * A simple php page will be deployed to the docroot that connects to the `MariaDB` server and display the name and version of the application
     * The php page will also display information on the status of the database session with regards to the `SSL Cipher` and `SSL Version` if and only if the connection uses SSL.